Tulsa Technology Center logo

 Key Highlights

-• Part of the Oklahoma CareerTech System, which traces its origins to the Smith-Hughes Act of 1917.
+• A cornerstone institution within the Oklahoma CareerTech System, which traces its origins to the federal Smith-Hughes Act of 1917.

-• Benefits from a statewide commitment to vocational education, initiated with the Division of Vocational Education in 1929.
+• Benefits from a long-standing state commitment to vocational education, with the Division of Vocational Education established in 1929.

-• Supported by the Oklahoma State Board of Vocational and Technical Education, established as a separate entity in 1968.
+• Operates under the umbrella of the Oklahoma State Board of Vocational and Technical Education, established as a separate entity in 1968.

 Timeline